gradle/gradle/design-docs/tooling-api-improvements.md

 * With the current implementation all tasks of type `org.gradle.api.tasks.testing.Test` are executed with the pattern provided, even if those tasks have no matching tests declared.
 * We need to improve how we deal with custom test runners, where there isn't a one-to-one mapping between test method and test execution.
 This is broken in the test progress reporting stuff.
+*

 ## Story: Allow force execution of up-to-date test tasks

 ### Implementation

-* add flag to TestExecutionConfiguration indicating a test tasks should always be executed (not matter of up-to-date or not)
+* add flag to TestLauncher indicating a test tasks should always be executed (not matter of up-to-date or not)
-* allow configuration from client side via TestExecutionConfigurationBuilder#alwaysRunTests()
+* allow configuration from client side via `TestLauncher#alwaysRunTests()`

 ### Test Coverage